semgrep/semgrep/README.md

 ### Semgrep Ecosystem

-The Semgrep ecosystem includes the following products:
+The Semgrep ecosystem includes the following:

-- [Semgrep Code](https://semgrep.dev/products/semgrep-code) - Scan your code with Semgrep's proprietary rules (written by our Security Research team) using our cross-file and cross-function analysis.
-Designed to find OWASP Top 10 vulnerabilities and protect against critical security risks.
-Semgrep Code is available on both [free and paid tiers](https://semgrep.dev/pricing).
+- [Semgrep OSS](https://semgrep.dev/docs/cli-reference/) - The open-source program analysis engine at the heart of everything.
+Suitable for ad-hoc use cases with a high tolerance for false positives - think consultants, security auditors, or pentesters.

+- [Semgrep AppSec Platform](https://semgrep.dev/login?utm_medium=readme&utm_source=github&utm_content=appsec-platform) - Easily orchestrate and scale SAST, SCA, and Secrets scanning across an organization, with no risk of overwhelming developers.
+Customize which findings developers see, where they see them, and integrate with CI providers like GitHub, GitLab, CircleCI, and more.
+Includes both free and paid tiers.

+  - [Semgrep Code (SAST)](https://semgrep.dev/products/semgrep-code?utm_medium=readme&utm_source=github&utm_content=semgrep-code) - Make real progress on your vulnerability backlog with SAST that minimizes noise and empowers developers to quickly fix issues on their own, even if they have no security knowledge.
+Easy to deploy secure guardrails and tailored, step-by-step remediation guidance mean developers actually fix issues since they don't feel slowed down.

-- [Semgrep Supply Chain (SSC)](https://semgrep.dev/products/semgrep-supply-chain) - A high-signal dependency scanner that detects reachable vulnerabilities in open source third-party libraries and functions across the software development life cycle (SDLC).
-Semgrep Supply Chain is available on both [free and paid tiers](https://semgrep.dev/pricing).
+  - [Semgrep Supply Chain (SSC)](https://semgrep.dev/products/semgrep-supply-chain?utm_medium=readme&utm_source=github&utm_content=ssc) - A high-signal dependency scanner that detects reachable vulnerabilities in open source third-party libraries and functions.

-- [Semgrep Secrets [NEW!]](https://semgrep.dev/blog/2023/introducing-semgrep-secrets/) - Secrets detection that uses semantic analysis, improved entropy analysis, and validation together to accurately detect sensitive credentials in developer workflows.
-[Book a demo](https://get.semgrep.dev/secrets-beta-request.html) to request early access to the product.
+  - [Semgrep Secrets (Secrets scanning)](https://semgrep.dev/blog/2023/introducing-semgrep-secrets/) - Secrets detection that uses semantic analysis, improved entropy analysis, and validation to accurately surface sensitive credentials in the developer workflow.
-- [Semgrep AppSec Platform](https://semgrep.dev/login) - Deploy, manage, and monitor Semgrep at scale, with [free and paid tiers](https://semgrep.dev/pricing).
-Integrates with continuous integration (CI) providers such as GitHub, GitLab, CircleCI, and more.
-- [Semgrep OSS Engine](https://semgrep.dev/docs/cli-reference/) - The open-source engine and community-contributed rules at the heart of everything (this project).

-To learn more about Semgrep, visit:
+  - [Semgrep Assistant (AI)](https://semgrep.dev/products/semgrep-code/assistant?utm_medium=readme&utm_source=github&utm_content=assistant) - Assistant is an AI-powered AppSec engineer that helps both developers and AppSec teams prioritize, triage, and remediate Semgrep findings at scale.
+Humans agree with Assistant auto-triage decisions 97% of the time, and rate generated remediation guidance as helpful 80% of the time.
+For an overview of how Assistant works, [read this overview](https://a.storyblok.com/f/151984/x/2d12dc0223/whitepaper_-ai-powered-appsec-engineer-automate.pdf?cv=1728584410408).

+Additional resources:

 - [Semgrep Playground](https://semgrep.dev/editor) - An online interactive tool for writing and sharing rules.
 - [Semgrep Registry](https://semgrep.dev/explore) - 2,000+ community-driven rules covering security, correctness, and dependency vulnerabilities.